-A neighborhood park should be developed in conjunction with expected new development in the commercial district associated with Eagle Ridge formerly known as the Santa Fe Downs property.
-It should preferably be located in the transition area from higher density/commercial land use and adjacent existing residential areas south and west of the commercial district.
+A neighborhood park should be developed in conjunction with expected new development in the commercial district associated with Eagle Ridge.
+It should be located in the transition area from higher density/commercial land use and adjacent existing residential areas south and west of the commercial district.
 It should be scaled and programmed to serve the existing residents of upper La Cienega and the future residents of the commercial district.